ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-network.md

 ## Hostname prefix
 {: #vc_orderinginstance-host-name-prefix}

-The hostname prefix must meet the following requirements:
+The hostname prefix applies to all clusters in the instance.
+It must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* No consecutive dash characters are allowed.
 * The hostname prefix must start with a lowercase alphabetic character.
 * The hostname prefix must end with a lowercase alphabetic or numeric character.
 * The maximum length of the hostname prefix is 10 characters.

-The hostname prefix applies to all clusters in the instance.
-{: note}

 ## Domain name
 {: #vc_orderinginstance-domain-name}